-We’ve created a deal arrangement platform for both the precious metal swap and EFP (exchange for physical) markets, providing both a price matching and a detail proposal mechanism without the need for an intermediary voice broker.
+We’ve created a platform for both the precious metal swap and EFP (exchange for physical) markets, providing a price discovery and proposal mechanism without the need for an intermediary voice broker.

 Since launching, 75% of all interbank market participants, including some of the biggest banks in the world, have adopted Limpid Markets for precious metal swaps and EFP.
 Most remaining interbank organisations are currently going through the on-boarding process.

 We initially mapped out the existing processes involved in voice brokering.
 Once we’d done that, we were able to identify areas where we could optimise the process within the software, enhancing the service beyond the existing voice brokerage offering.

 The initial scope of the project was substantial so in order to test it on the market as early as possible we defined a minimum viable product by identifying the smallest amount of work we had to do to enable two traders to arrange a deal within the software.